From The Story of Dartmouth, by John P. Martin:

 That summer Miss Anne Crichton of “The Brae” wrote a series of reminiscent articles concerning Dartmouth.
 The following one may be of interest to some of our readers:

 One of the most distinguished residents of Dartmouth in the sixties was Commodore Josiah Tattnall, United States Navy, who with his charming wife and daughters, lived at “The Grove” then belonging to Colonel Sinclair.
-Captain John Tattnall, and also an invalid son who died while they were here, together with the Neuphvilles, their relatives, formed quite an addition to Halifax and Dartmouth society of that day.
+Captain John Tattnall, and also a son who died while they were here, together with the Neuphvilles, their relatives, formed quite an addition to Halifax and Dartmouth society of that day.

 The old Commodore, then in his 83rd year, enjoyed the beauty and seclusion of the lovely spot.
 His name will go down to posterity as the noble American who, saying, “Blood is thicker than water”, went to the assistance of a British fleet in Chinese waters in June 1859 on the River Peiho.